 Do you remember listening to your parents and grandparents telling you stories before bed?
 For many, these stories were real childhood highlights, and your kids will probably feel the same.
-Story time doesn’t have to be reserved strictly for bedtime.
-On a rainy day, build a cosy fort with some pillows and a blanket and tell each other stories.
+Storytime doesn’t have to be reserved strictly for bedtime.
+Have fun on a rainy day!
+Build a cozy fort with some pillows and a blanket and tell each other stories.

 Whether your kids are budding artists or not, there aren’t many children who don’t enjoy an arts and crafts opportunity.
-The more material you’ve got, the longer the fun will last – you can prepare old paper, water colours, pens, glue, glitter, scissors (childproof ones, of course) and some arts and crafts instructions if you’d prefer to approach the whole thing in a slightly more organised way.
+The more material you’ve got, the longer the fun will last – you can prepare old paper, watercolors, pens, glue, glitter, scissors (childproof ones, of course), and some arts and crafts instructions if you’d prefer to approach the whole thing in a slightly more organized way.
 If not, it’s all about the freestyle – this might get messy, but your kids will have an awesome time.

 Kids love magic tricks – and can you blame them?
 Magic tricks aren’t just fun to watch; they can keep you guessing for hours if well executed.
 If you’re not a part-time magician yet (and who is?), take a look at some simple instructions online.
 You don’t have to master a lot of tricks – one or two will do the job just fine.
 Challenge your children to figure out how you do it, and then teach them how to get it right too.
 They will love to impress their friends with their new skills.

 5 – Hide and seek (in the cupboard)